prtkgpt/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 `Option value Actual = Actual Hourly Variable Fare - $30`

-Slowly, but surely, it stopped being a significant part in the driver’s earnings.
+Slowly but surely, it stopped being a significant part in the driver’s earnings.

 <img
   alt="A chart of the hourly fare earned by taxi drivers over the years broken down by whether it is fixed or variable"